A penalty of up to $5000 per campaign/fundraising event.

 Similar to other repeat donors, you can send them invites to special events or tours too.

-Including a brief about the fundraising events you’ll be having (immediately or later) and inviting them for the same is also good practice (you could either send them an invitation along or ask them to request for one online if they wish to come).
+Including a brief about the nonprofit fundraising campaigns you’ll be having (immediately or later) and inviting them for the same is also good practice (you could either send them an invitation along or ask them to request one online if they wish to come).

 Provide Measurable Impact